B. H. Roberts: Later years

 From 1922 to 1927, Roberts was appointed president of the Eastern States Mission, and there he created an innovative "mission school" to teach Mormon missionaries the most effective ways to proselytize.
 Roberts also served for many years as a leader of the church's Young Men's Mutual Improvement Association.
 In 1923, Roberts, suffering from diabetes, collapsed at a conference "commemorating the Centennial anniversary of the revealed existence of the Book of Mormon."
 He was treated with the relatively new drug insulin.
 A year after the death of his third wife, his companion in New York, Roberts returned to Utah; he was senior president of the First Council of Seventy from 1924 to his death.
 Roberts died on September 27, 1933, from complications of diabetes.
 He was survived by thirteen children and by his second wife.

 Regardless of his ultimate religious beliefs, most scholars would accept the judgment of Brigham Madsen that Roberts possessed a "deeply embedded integrity, and above all ... fearless willingness to follow wherever his reason led him.
 He could be abrasive in his defense of stubbornly held beliefs, but he had the capacity to change his views when confronted with new and persuasive evidence."
 To Leonard J. Arrington, Roberts was "the intellectual leader of the Mormon people in the era of Mormonism's finest intellectual attainment."

+Views on race

+In his 1907 five-volume book series The Seventy's Course in Theology, Roberts dedicated an entire lesson of the first volume to the "Negro Race Problem", and approvingly quoted a Southern author who said a social divide between white people and black people should be maintained, as socializing would lead to mixed-race marriages, and such race mixing as it would doom the white race.
+Roberts used racist pseudoscience such as craniology (phrenology) to defend banning Black–White "commingling".